openoms/bitcoin-tutorials/Electrum_ColdCard_Trezor_Ledger_EPS.md

 gpg: Total number processed: 1
 gpg:               imported: 1
 ```

-Confirm a correct key import as per LINE 2.
-Once the key has been imported it is time to perform the verification:
+Confirm a correct key import and proceed to verify the downloaded file with with the help of the signature file:

 > gpg --verify Electrum-3.3.2.tar.gz.asc Electrum-3.3.2.tar.gz
 ```